 It would be worthwhile knowing more about all these people, as they are all destined to continue after the demise of Randy Randolph Bannister, and even the least of them will impress themselves upon the fates of the others in one way or another — perhaps delicately, like a soft brush applying watercolour, but in some instances with a redefining forcefulness, like the strokes of a sculptor’s chisel.

 Thus, during the long months of this final hospitalisation of the Bannister, security guard Cal Jefferson has at no time entered further than the reception desk, where he turns and faces the lift doors that might open to reveal unwanted guests.
 His manager, John Brown, spends most of his days in a little annex to the nurses’ station, except when he goes on security prowls to every boring corner of that floor of the building.
 Astrid (the current wife, don’t forget) spends most of her waking hours doggedly seated at Randy’s bedside, except when Michael or Hazel force her to retire out of feigned concern for her welfare, or when the lawyers or doctors or other professionals insist on some time alone with the great man.
 Zanetta (mistress) does very much the same thing, and probably for more or less the same reasons as Astrid.
-The others are constant visitors in a lesser degree, except for Megan (nurse, insignificant), who is on her first shift with Mr Bannister, having only passed the security interview the day before, Alex (Ziggy), who has only visited once before, and Atticus and Li Na, who are making their only visit, part of a cycle of greatgrandchildly visits organised by Randy’s niece, Bethany.
+The others are constant visitors in a lesser degree, except for Megan (nurse, insignificant), who is on her first shift with Mr Bannister, having only passed the security interview the day before, Alex (Ziggy, fourth son) who is on his second visit only, and Atticus and Li Na, who are making their only visit, part of a cycle of greatgrandchildly visits organised by Randy’s niece, Bethany.

 Bethany herself is not there that day, and neither are many others, too numerous to mention, who have come in the days before or who are planning fruitlessly to come in the days after.
 We should spare a thought, too, for the small crowd stuck on the ground floor of the hospital, unable to make their way past general reception to the private lifts, some instructed to wait, some instructed to depart but waiting nonetheless, in the cheerless comfort of the hospital halls, or purchasing insipid and expensive coffee in the cafeteria.
 They are like petitioners to a feudal lord, hoping for a payment, a dispensation, an interview, a picture, an apology, a bequest.
 They wait in vain.